lectron/kosmos/README.md

 ---

 #Note
   **This is the V1 branch of Minecraftly and it is soon to be, or is, depreciated.
-Please switch to the master branch for the latest version!**
+Please switch to the master branch for the latest release version!**

 #Welcome